 A fantastic option for wall installations, 3D tiles create eye-catching features that can become the showpiece of any interior design.
 Three-dimensional tiles are perfect for creating texture and provide a tactile, molecular aesthetic that invites attention.
 Feature walls clad with 3D tiles can transform any commercial space, from retail areas and restaurants to the office and leisure centres.
 A strategically placed feature wall should be decorative, eye-catching and serve as an immediate focal point for customers and workers.

 For those wanting to try 3D tiles without having to commit to the typical aesthetics already discussed, many manufacturers include simple, textured décors within their established ranges that can be used to infuse a touch of texture to a standard design.
-The Desert 1 range includes two gently waved décor tiles that feature soft and seductive three-dimensional curved textures.
-These shallow three-dimensional tiles offer the movement, shadow and tactility afforded by more complex ranges, but typically showcase a subtler aesthetic.
+The Desert One range includes two gently waved décor tiles that feature soft and seductive three-dimensional curved textures.
+These shallow three-dimensional tiles offer the movement, shadow and tactility afforded by more complex ranges, but typically showcase a more subtle aesthetic.

 3D tiles possess a huge amount of personality, offering designers the ability to play with clear-cut shapes, sinuous ripples, multi-faceted patterns and elegant reliefs bringing walls into the third dimension with unparalleled expressiveness.
 The way in which light and shadow play across these surfaces is a particular highlight, adding to the complex aesthetic of these sculpted surfaces.
 Even the sparsest space can be brought to life with three-dimensional tiles as they evoke a particular emotional response that is not replicated by any other ceramic material.